OpenTermsArchive/contrib-versions/Tumblr/Terms of Service.md

 One thing you should consider before posting: When you make something publicly available on the Internet, it becomes practically impossible to take down all copies of it.

 You also agree that you will respect the intellectual property rights of others, and represent and warrant that you have all of the necessary rights to grant us this license for all Subscriber Content you transfer to us.

+Tumblr may add its own affiliate code to links posted on Tumblr at its discretion, provided a user has not previously included their own affiliate code into the applicable link.
+Users may opt out of this functionality here.

 Content License to You: